Updated March 15, 2023

 |Availability & Accessible||Highly available and fast accessible as data stored on different nodes.||Datasets are available and easily accessible|

 |Scalability||Multiple nodes can be added to cluster hence highly scalable.||A Huge amount of data can be stored.|

 Hadoop architecture mainly based on HDFS and MapReduce.
-HBase is the supporting component in Hadoop system.
+HBase is the supporting component in the Hadoop system.
 HBase is capable of hosting huge tables and provide fast random access to available data while HDFS is suitable for storing large files.
 Both Hadoop and HBase provide fast access to data but with HBase read/write operations can be performed and for HDFS read many times and once write can be performed.
-This article described an understanding of Hadoop and HBase, briefly highlighted features and compared wisely.
+This article described an understanding of Hadoop and HBase, briefly highlighted features, and compared wisely.